 What if I go to Australia, how much money do I need to live there?
 At least 10K?
 Couldn't I use that for a down payment?

 What about my family?
 My nephews and my nieces were growing.
 Would they forget me if I left?
 Worse, what if something does happen to my family?
 What if nothing happens to my family, would I regret not going to Australia?

 What about my friends?
 I could miss important life events like weddings and Coachella!
 OMG, what if someone gets pregnant?
 What if they do could I afford to buy a ticket home?

 And my job?
-I had been working my butt off for the last five years and I was going to get promoted if I continued to work my butt off.
-How can I pick up and leave a secure job?
+I had been working my butt off for five years, and I was going to get promoted soon.
+Could I leave a secure job?
 How easy would it be to get a job there?
 What if I couldn't get a job in my field would I have to settle working at a grocery store?

-After about a couple weeks of over thinking, positive thoughts crept into my crazy mind.
-I still had "what-ifs" running in the background, but I started to dream of moving to Australia.
-In those dreams, it somehow worked out and my mindset changed.
+After about a couple weeks of overthinking, positive thoughts crept into my crazy mind.
+I still had the"what-ifs", but I started to dream of moving to Australia.
+In those dreams, it somehow worked out, and my mindset changed.

 On September 20th, 2012, my boyfriend and I boarded a flight to Australia.
-Our plan was to stay for six months, but within the first four months of living there, we decided to stay. (more on that later).
+We planned to stay for six months, but within the first four months of living there, we decided to stay.

 Spoiler, we lived there for nearly four years!